georglauterbach/sysinitd/README.md

 >
 > This software is currently in development and should not be used in a production environment.

-_COMPUTER_ is a supervisor daemon for Linux - written entirely in Rust&trade; - that conforms to the UNIX philosophy of doing one thing and doing it well[^1]. _COMPUTER_ supervises other processes, possibly as an init system (process with PID 1).
+`initd` is a supervisor daemon for Linux - written entirely in Rust&trade; - that conforms to the UNIX philosophy of doing one thing and doing it well[^1]. `initd` supervises other processes, possibly as an init system (process with PID 1).
 Its main goals are:

 1. **Stability**: The program is robust and reliable.
 2. **Performance**: The program is efficient and fast.